Phase 2 Environmental Site Assessment

 Not all Phase 1 Environmental Site Assessments lead to a Phase 2 Environmental Site Assessment.
 However, when a Recognized Environmental Condition (REC) or any other environmental issues or conditions are identified, the need for a Phase 2 ESA becomes apparent.
-A Phase 1 ESA is a prerequisite to a Phase 2 Environmental Site Assessment.
-Thus, without a valid Phase 1 ESA to base on, a subsurface investigation cannot hold the title with the term “Phase 2.”
+And a Phase 1 ESA is the prerequisite to a Phase 2 Environmental Site Assessment.
+Thus, without a valid Phase 1 ESA to base on, a subsurface investigation cannot hold the title “Phase 2.”

 Phase 2 Environmental Scope

 Geologists and engineers must prepare entirely new scopes of work for each Phase 2 ESA.
 No two jobs are ever the same.
 The testing parameters are certainly always site specific, and custom for each property.
 Some Phase II projects will also require a geophysical survey.
 Using ground penetrating radar, geophysicists can identify the precise locations of underground tanks, utility lines, pipelines, and more.
 Additionally, local regulations and standards pay a role in scope of work development.
 For instance, the San Francisco Regional Water Quality Control Board has differing contamination standards than the Los Angeles Regional Water Quality Control Board or the Texas Commission of Environmental Quality.